zPodFactory/zpodfactory.github.io/docs/guide/user/index.md

 ```

-This will result into the zpod deploying with `podname` as it's name and `zpodfactory.domain` as the the **zpodfactory_default_domain** with the following components in it:
+This will result into the zpod deploying with `podname` as it's name and `zpodfactory.domain` set as the **zpodfactory_default_domain** with the following components in it:

 - 1 x `zbox-12.5` component
 - 2 x `esxi-8.0u2b` components with `host_id` 11 and 12 respectively